Tomasz-Zdeb/Daml-Sandbox/README.md

 ## Double dot operator

-`..` is used when creating an entry from a template, to pass all data fields from the calling entry.
+`..` is used when creating a contract from a template, to pass all data fields from the calling contract.
 E.g.

 ```haskell
 do